CME Mission Statement

 PURPOSE:

-The Curry International Tuberculosis Center (CITC) creates, enhances and disseminates state-of-the-art resources and models of excellence and performs research to control and eliminate tuberculosis in the United States and internationally.
-Committed to the belief that everyone deserves the highest quality of care in a manner consistent with his or her culture, values and language, we develop and deliver highly versatile, culturally appropriate trainings and educational products, and provide technical assistance.
+The Curry International Tuberculosis Center (CITC) creates, enhances, and disseminates state-of-the-art resources and models of excellence and performs research to control and eliminate tuberculosis in the United States and internationally.
+Committed to the belief that everyone deserves the highest quality of care in a manner consistent with their culture, values, and language, we develop and deliver highly versatile, culturally appropriate trainings and educational products, and provide technical assistance.

 CONTENT AREAS: